Gordon loves cooking and experimenting with food. He loves making new dishes, particularly with unusual or underused ingredients.

 The dangers of experimentation in any context, however, very much include the possibility of the experiment going horribly wrong.
 Regardless of the amount of research which is conducted beforehand and the preparations which are made, it is regrettably the case that the results will not always turn out as favourably as was expected.
-This is the principal reason why many top chefs ridicule fusion cooking and claim that all it serves to do is take the best of two or more cooking techniques and marry them in to a wholly unpalatable witches' brew of a new culinary creation.
+This is the principal reason why many top chefs ridicule fusion cooking and claim that all it serves to do is take the best of two or more cooking techniques and marry them into a wholly unpalatable witches' brew of a new culinary creation.

 While creativity and artistry are wonderful concepts, it is important that they be tempered to suit the particular circumstances.
-The biggest danger of all with fusion cooking is that the chef's imagination run riot.
+The biggest danger of all with fusion cooking is that the chef's imagination runs riot.
 It is a fact that certain ingredients require to be cooked in certain ways, at certain temperatures and for certain lengths of time, if they are not to be spoiled or perhaps dangerously undercooked.
 This means that although fusion cooking is a form of expression, logic and common sense must prevail at all times.

 Curried Spaghetti and Meatballs

-Spaghetti and Meatballs - and even Spaghetti Bolognese itself—are actually already examples of fusion cooking.
-In Bologna, Italy, where the dish originates, the sauce - Ragu - is meant only to complement the taste of the spaghetti and not to feature so prominently as it does in other countries.
-This recipe takes the concept a little further by currying the sauce and infusing a little something extra in to the dish.
+Spaghetti and meatballs—and even spaghetti bolognese itself—are actually already examples of fusion cooking.
+In Bologna, Italy, where the dish originates, the sauce— ragu—is meant only to complement the taste of the spaghetti and not to feature so prominently as it does in other countries.
+This recipe takes the concept a little further by currying the sauce and infusing a little something extra into the dish.

 Ingredients (Serves Two)

-1/2lb minced/ground beef
+- 1/2lb minced/ground beef

-2 14oz cans chopped Italian tomatoes in tomato juice
+- 2 14oz cans chopped Italian tomatoes in tomato juice

-1 slice of bread (grated in to fresh breadcrumbs)
+- 1 slice of bread (grated into fresh breadcrumbs)

-2 cloves of garlic (peeled and grated)
+- 2 cloves of garlic (peeled and grated)

-1 red chilli (seeds removed and finely chopped)
+- 1 red chilli (seeds removed and finely chopped)

-1/2 tsp freshly grated ginger root
+- 1/2 tsp freshly grated ginger root

-1 bay leaf
+- 1 bay leaf

-1/2 tsp turmeric
+- 1/2 tsp turmeric

-1/4 tsp ground coriander seed
+- 1/4 tsp ground coriander seed

-Salt and freshly ground black pepper
+- Salt and freshly ground black pepper

-6oz dried spaghetti
+- 6oz dried spaghetti

-Put the beef, egg, breadcrumbs, garlic and ginger in to a large bowl or basin and season with salt and pepper.
+- Put the beef, egg, breadcrumbs, garlic and ginger into a large bowl or basin and season with salt and pepper.
 Mix extremely well by hand, ensuring that the ingredients are actually squeezed together, rather than simply mixed.

-Put about a tbsp of olive oil in to a large frying-pan and bring it up to a moderate heat.
-Divide the meatball mixture in to eight equal portions and roll in to balls, each about the size of a golf ball.
+- Put about a tbsp of olive oil into a large frying pan and bring it up to a moderate heat.
+Divide the meatball mixture into eight equal portions and roll into balls, each about the size of a golf ball.
 Fry in the olive oil to seal the meatballs only.
 Remove to a plate.

-Add the turmeric, coriander seed and chilli to the oil and stir fry for about twenty seconds.
+- Add the turmeric, coriander seed and chilli to the oil and stir fry for about twenty seconds.
 Add the tomatoes and bay leaf and bring to a simmer.
 Re-add the meatballs and simmer gently for half an hour, stirring gently only occasionally.

-When the sauce has around ten minutes' cooking time remaining, the spaghetti should be added to a large pan of lightly salted, boiling water and simmered for ten minutes until al dente.
-Please note: adding olive oil to the water to prevent pasta sticking together is a popular but total myth.
+- When the sauce has around ten minutes of cooking time remaining, the spaghetti should be added to a large pan of lightly salted, boiling water and simmered for ten minutes until al dente.
+Please note: adding olive oil to the water to prevent pasta from sticking together is a popular but total myth.
 It doesn't work because it defies the laws of physics: oil and water don't mix.
 All that will happen is that the oil (less dense than water) will float on top of the water.
 It will not waste your pasta but it is a total waste of good olive oil.

-The spaghetti should be drained through a colander and plated, before the delicious curried meatballs are carefully spooned on top, after the bay leaf has been removed and discarded.
+- The spaghetti should be drained through a colander and plated before the delicious curried meatballs are carefully spooned on top, after the bay leaf has been removed and discarded.

 When we are contemplating fusion cooking, there are some top tips which should always be borne in mind:

 - Know your ingredients.
-Be aware of how each ingredient requires to be cooked and how its taste is likely to compliment or otherwise that of the other ingredients to be incorporated in the dish.
+Be aware of how each ingredient requires to be cooked and how its taste is likely to complement or otherwise that of the other ingredients to be incorporated in the dish.

 - Know intimately the procedures required to be applied to the chosen cooking method.
-Do not attempt elaborate, stir fried fusion cooking where you are unfamiliar with the stir frying process.
+Do not attempt elaborate, stir-fried fusion cooking where you are unfamiliar with the stir-frying process.

 - Know a little bit of restraint.
 Cooking is an art form in many respects but this does not mean that a chef has quite the same level of freedom as an artist has with his brush.
 "That sounds like a novel idea!" does not necessarily mean that it will be a good idea.
 "Sauteed Garlic Mushrooms with Passion Fruit Syllabub," certainly sounds extremely exotic - would you actually like to eat it?
 The first and most important step in fusion cooking - or any form of speculative cooking - is rational thought and planning.